-It is preferred to use BIOS interrupt functions to interface software with the user LED and option jumpers.
-Please see Appendix F for further details and the utility disk for example code.
+BIOS interrupt functions can be used to interface software with the user LED and option jumpers.
+Please see Appendix E for further details and the utility CD for example code.

 The LED can be also accessed at I/O location 77h bit 0.
 A Logic "1" is LED on condition.